 - GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 Wołosate is a small, and the southernmost village in Poland, which sticks to the Poland – Ukraine border in Bieszczady Mts.
-The only road, which leads across the village from Ustrzyki Górne is a regional road no 897 with 111km total length from Tylawa to the Poland-Ukraine border.
+The only road, which leads across the village from Ustrzyki Górne is regional road no 897 with a 111km total length from Tylawa to the Poland-Ukraine border.
 Basically, this road terminates in the Wołosate main car park (Pic.
 2), located near the Bieszczady National Park information point.
-A further section of this road is used by red tourist trail (the Main Beskid Trail, leading to the Bukowska Pass), down to the small junction next to the bridge.
+A further section of this road is used by the red tourist trail (the Main Beskid Trail, leading to the Bukowska Pass), down to the small junction next to the bridge.
 Next, the very last part of this road leads through the bridge on Wołosatka stream towards the Beskid Pass (Przeł.
 Beskid), being a border pass between Poland and Ukraine (Pic.
 1).
 Normally no one is allowed to go there, because of both Bieszczady National Park and border zone restrictions.

 Anyway, the main disagreement arose out of the protection of the East Carpathian Biosphere Reserve, especially a rare species listed in both national and world Red List of Threatened Species, i.e few-flowered sedge.

-For this whole several year period a lot of tourists wanted to reach the Ukrainian mountains this way on foot.
+For this whole several-year period a lot of tourists wanted to reach the Ukrainian mountains this way on foot.

 Recently there were a couple historical initiatives, when on the Beskid Pass [Przeł.
 Beskid] a temporary border crossing point was running.
-A first moment, when tourists could get to Lubnya village from Wołosate occurred on September 14-15th 2018 under the Carpathian Days of Friendly Neighbourhood (Karpackie Dni Dobrosąsiedztwa).
+The first moment, when tourists could get to Lubnya village from Wołosate occurred on September 14-15th 2018 under the Carpathian Days of Friendly Neighbourhood (Karpackie Dni Dobrosąsiedztwa).
 This initiative gave real hope for creating a touristic border crossing point between Wołosate and Łubnia.

 For now, we should hope, that the time, when this border crossing point will be launched is approaching.